-We will continue to design a curriculum which provides young people with the skills and accreditation they need to enter employment or further study.
 Our series of #everythingislearning events have engaged a wide range of stakeholders in examining how the curriculum will continue to evolve and how they can contribute to learning.
-The final event in this series is 'what next?' which will look at the future of learning in Angus - exploring our digital learning offer; examining the current school day and how this could change; planning how we may use our learning spaces to better meet the learning needs of everyone in our community and designing a curriculum which equips our young people with the skills and dispositions they require to become effective contributors to society.
+The final event in this series, 'what next?', was designed to look at the future of learning in Angus - exploring our digital learning offer; examining the current school day and how this could change; planning how we may use our learning spaces to better meet the learning needs of everyone in our community and designing a curriculum which equips our young people with the skills and dispositions they require to become effective contributors to society.
+This final event has been delayed due to COVID-19 restrictions. however our work to engage with learners during the period of school closure and our response to the delivery of blended learning is contributing to our plans for the future.

-Angus Health & Social Care Partnership (Angus H&SCP) is one of our key partners and its new strategic plan for 2019 - 2022 has four key priorities: Improving health, wellbeing and independence; supporting care needs at home; integrated and enhanced primary care and community responses; integrated pathways with acute and specialist providers for priorities in care.
+Angus Health & Social Care Partnership (Angus H&SCP) is one of our key partners and its new strategic plan for 2019 - 2022 has three key priorities: Promote the wellbeing of the people of Angus by supporting approaches to prevention'; 'Support people to be independent for as long as possible'; and 'Shift the balance of care from hospital to home, supporting more people in our communities'.
 The plan shows how the Angus H&SCP will continue to integrate health and social care services and encourage people to improve their health and wellbeing.